GraemeHBrown/RestaurantMenu/README.md

 Werkzeug	0.11.15;
 itsdangerous	0.24

 In order to install create a virtualenv.
 Activate the env, for example on windows: > \path\to\env\Scripts\activate.
-Then install the dependencies using pip.
+Then install the dependencies (dependencies.txt) using pip "pip install -r dependencies.txt".
 Start the server on port 5000 for finalProject.py then navigate to localhost:5000 to see the app.